Kruti2017/EDA/README.md

 # Project Description

 This is our analyses for the 2018 Women in Data Science (WiDS) Datathon hosted by Stanford University.
 The goal is to predict if a survey respondent is a male or a female based on 1200+ variables.
-The data are *very sparse*.
+The data are *very sparse*. **Our model yielded 96.5% accuracy (ROC AUC).**

 ## Data Background